georgezoto/Talks/AI Developer Conference in NYC 2025/README.md

 ## 3. The Year of the Agent
 If 2023 was the year of the Chatbot, 2025 is undoubtedly the year of the Agent.

-I was particularly impressed by the session on CrewAI We are moving past simple prompt-response loops into full Agent Operations Platforms.
+I was particularly impressed by the session on [CrewAI](https://www.linkedin.com/company/crewai-inc/) We are moving past simple prompt-response loops into full **Agent Operations Platforms**.
 As shown in the breakdown below, a mature agent system requires layers for observability, management, and connectors before you even get to the LLM.

 This shift requires a new way of thinking.
 We aren't just engineering prompts anymore; we are engineering systems where AI agents interact with data, cloud providers, and each other to execute complex tasks.